harrythecode/zenn-vagrant/README.md

 # FAQ
 ## What is the `00-shared-folder` for?

-It's used to share content between your Host and Guest machine.
+That'll be used for sharing content between your Host and Guest machine.
 You can open the folder and edit files.

-## When I run `zenn preview` on the Guest machine, it does not render changes on the Host machine.
+## When I run `npx zenn preview` on Guest machine, it does not automatically render changes on Host machine.

 I recommend you to use [vagrant-fsnotify](https://github.com/adrienkohlbecker/vagrant-fsnotify).
 Install it with `$ vagrant plugin install vagrant-fsnotify`, and when the guest machine is up, run the following:
 ```